SethRobertson/GitBestPractices/0main.md

 additional value added services you might want.
 [CIA](http://cia.vc) is another packaged commit announcement system and of course many IRC robot frameworks can be found with simple web searches.

+* Wikis

+Having convenient syntax to link to bugs in your bug tracking system and branches/tags/commits in your gitweb again makes all three systems more useful.
+Increased synergy through integration!

+* Other services

+While I have your attention, there are a few other services which you should probably bring up as a best practice for your organization;
+which have only limited git applicability:

+    * Pastebin-like private text paste service

+	The free internet pastebin services are great and very useful, but you cannot paste proprietary information into them.
+So bring one of those services up yourself.

+    * Tinypic-like private image paste service

+	Likewise, bringing up a image paste service has the same justification and the same benefit.
+Just do it.

+    * URL shortener

+	The justification for a URL shortener is a little weaker than text/image paste services, but it still exists.
+Since it is a trivial server, you might as well bring it up for proprietary URLs.

+    * VNC-sharing of server consoles

+	When you have servers (machines without humans in front of them all of the time), make sure that the console is available virtually.
+Getting a bog-standard KVM to mediate access to the consoles is good, but what you really need to do is get a VNC passthrough device (like the AdderLink IPEPS and friends) attached to the KVM so that you can have remote access to the servers.
+Remember, if you have to get up out of your seat, you have failed.
+If you need multiple users having simultaneous access to the servers, you can get a multi-console multi-server KVM.

+    * VMs (with VNC sharing) for most services

+        Instead of having dedicated hardware, create VMs for your critical services.
+The VM images then can be more easily backed up, moved around, and have less wasted resources.
+Of course, don't forget the admonition to have a portable multiuser console system like VNC for console access.
+	Personally, I use KVM-QEMU for my virtualization needs.
+It is free and works great.

+    * Audio conference

+        My sources tell me you can get a plugin for asterisk which will give you free conference services.
+Since you are of course using VOIP for your communication, you then should have essentially free internal conferencing.

 <a name="sausage" />